This the multi-page printable view of this section. Click here to print.

 Summary

-2.2 - Create subcontractor statements
+2.2 - Subcontractor statements

 Learn how to collect unpaid project usage into subcontractor statements for invoicing or validation.

 Subcontractor Statements group unpaid project usage for a vendor and a period.
-They’re used as a basis for self billing or invoice validation.
+They’re used as a basis for self-billing or invoice validation.

 When to use it